Dog bath time can be fun for both you and your dog! With a little preparation, you can enjoy bathing your dog, instead of dreading the task.

 Before you take your dog to the dog bath tub area (or hose, if you will be outdoors), assemble all the things you will need.

 Believe me, it will be a lot more difficult to get something after you have your dog.
 If dog bath time is not your dog’s favorite activity, your pet may disappear while you are getting the shampoo!
+Be alert to this behavior.

 When you have gathered your bath equipment, keep everything that you will need for your dog’s bath, within reach.